On the rate and on the gravitational wave emission of short and long GRBs: Characteristic strain and detectors sensitivity

-From this figure we can conclude for the NS-NS and NS-BH binaries associated with S-GRFs, S-GRBs and U-GRBs: \begin{enumerate} \item \emph{Before merging:} they transit, during their inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see in Table~\ref{tab:freqs} the frequencies and redshift), first the eLISA frequency band to then enter the aLIGO and AdV ones in the final orbits prior the merging process (when $P_{\rm orb}<0.2$~s).
+From this figure we can conclude for the NS-NS and NS-BH binaries associated with S-GRFs, S-GRBs and U-GRBs: \begin{enumerate} \item \emph{Before merging:} they transit, during their inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see in Table~\ref{tab:freqs} the frequencies and redshift), first the eLISA frequency band to then enter the Advanced LIGO-Virgo ones in the final orbits prior the merging process (when $P_{\rm orb}<0.2$~s).
 The narrow bandwidth of the bar detectors does not cover these frequencies.
 For the adopted distances we see that the characteristic strain generated by all these sources is below the sensitivity of eLISA.
-S-GRFs are below the sensitivity of aLIGO (O1), AdV and NAUTILUS, but inside the sensitivity of aLIGO (2022+).
-S-GRBs are below the sensitivity of aLIGO (all runs), AdV and NAUTILUS.
-U-GRBs from \emph{out-states} of BdHNe are below the sensitivity of aLIGO (O1), AdV and NAUTILUS, but inside the sensitivity of aLIGO (2022+).
-U-GRBs from \emph{out-states} of BH-SNe are below the sensitivity of aLIGO (O1) and NAUTILUS, inside the sensitivity of aLIGO (2022+), and marginally inside the sensitivity of AdV. \item \emph{Merging:} the merging regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see in Table~\ref{tab:freqs} the frequencies and redshift), is outside the eLISA frequency band but inside the aLIGO, AdV and bar detectors ones.
-The characteristic strain in this final merger phase $h\sim 10^{-24}$--$10^{-23}$ is, unfortunately, well below the sensitivity of all of them \citep[see, also,][for similar conclusions for aLIGO]{2003apj...589..861k}. \end{enumerate}
+S-GRFs are below the sensitivity of Advanced LIGO (O1), Advanced Virgo and NAUTILUS, but inside the sensitivity of Advanced LIGO (2022+).
+S-GRBs are below the sensitivity of Advanced LIGO (all runs), Advanced Virgo and NAUTILUS.
+U-GRBs from \emph{out-states} of BdHNe are below the sensitivity of Advanced LIGO (O1), Advanced Virgo and NAUTILUS, but inside the sensitivity of Advanced LIGO (2022+).
+U-GRBs from \emph{out-states} of BH-SNe are below the sensitivity of Advanced LIGO (O1) and NAUTILUS, inside the sensitivity of Advanced LIGO (2022+), and marginally inside the sensitivity of Advanced Virgo. \item \emph{Merging:} the merging regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see in Table~\ref{tab:freqs} the frequencies and redshift), is outside the eLISA frequency band but inside the Advanced LIGO-Virgo and bar detectors ones.
+The characteristic strain in this final merger phase $h\sim 10^{-24}$--$10^{-23}$ is, unfortunately, well below the sensitivity of all of them \citep[see, also,][for similar conclusions for Advanced LIGO]{2003apj...589..861k}. \end{enumerate}

-From the above it can be seen that the most interesting instrument for the possible detection of the GW emission from binaries associated with GRBs is aLIGO.
-Therefore, we estimate in the next section the expected detection rates by aLIGO (see Fig.~\ref{fig:GWdetGRBs} and Table~\ref{tab:summary}).
+From the above it can be seen that the most interesting instrument for the possible detection of the GW emission from binaries associated with GRBs is Advanced LIGO.
+Therefore, we estimate in the next section the expected detection rates by Advanced LIGO-Virgo (see Fig.~\ref{fig:GWdetGRBs} and Table~\ref{tab:summary}).